keystonejs/keystone-classic/docs/guides/how-to-create-a-blog-with-keystone.md

----
-title: How to create a blog with Keystone
+# How to create a blog with Keystone
----

 In this guide we will walk you through building a simple blog with Keystone based on the free